SConsul/sconsul.github.io/research.md

 **Analysis of lower Bounds on Simple Policy Iteration for K-action MDPs**<br/>
 _Guided by [Prof. Shivaram Kalyanakrishnan](https://www.cse.iitb.ac.in/~shivaram/){:target="\_blank"}_
 <p style='text-align: justify;'>
 Simple Policy iteration (SPI) is a type of policy iteration where the strategy is to change the policy of exactly one improvable state to an arbitrary improving action at every step.
 Melekopoglou  and Condon [1990] showed an exponential lower bound on the number of iterations taken by SPI for a family of 2-action MDPs.
-We generalize the result and obtain a lower bound for the family of k-action MDPs.</p>
+We generalized the result to obtain a lower bound for the family of k-action MDPs.</p>

 <!--[Read More](./SPI_lowerbound.pdf){:target="\_blank"}-->
 [![Read More](./pdf.png "View preprint") Read More](./SPI_lowerbound.pdf){:target="\_blank"}